 Is the Trip Really Free?

-Our generous donors have made it possible for STS to underwrite the travel, lodging, and most meals for the Israel Initiative, leaving students with only minimal costs for lunches, snacks, and souvenirs.
+Our generous donors have made it possible for STS to underwrite the land costs and most meals for the Israel Initiative, leaving students with only minimal costs for lunches, snacks, and souvenirs.

 What’s the Trip Like?

 The Israel Study Trip is intense!
 Spanning 2-weeks, the trip is an intensive course covering the history and geography of the Holy Land—Old Testament to New Testament.
 Days usually begin at 8am and end about 7-8pm.

 Shepherds Theological Seminary is committed to the idea that all degree-seeking students visit the Holy Land and our Israel Initiative is a commitment born of two realities.
 First, we believe that this trip is of crucial value to students who are preparing to faithfully and accurately handle the Word of God.
 Visiting Israel gives our students much-needed context and allows them to explore the stage on which so much of the drama of God’s “mighty acts” unfolded.
 A good teacher seeks to incorporate visual aids for the students, and there is no better visual aid then seeing in person the land where the bulk of biblical history took place.
 For STS students, Israel becomes their giant blackboard, their real-life powerpoint, and the pages of Scripture come alive in front of them.